Proteins Are Made of Subunits Called Amino Acids: A Deep Dive into the Building Blocks of Life

 |---|---|

-| **How many proteins can be formed from 20 amino acids? | |
+| How many proteins can be formed from 20 amino acids? | Yes, most standard amino acids can be chemically synthesized, and many are commercially available. |

 | **Why is cysteine important? | |

-| What is an essential amino acid? | Certain organisms incorporate rare amino acids like selenocysteine (the 21st amino acid) or pyrrolysine (the 22nd).
-Even so, |
+| **Do proteins ever contain non‑standard amino acids?Here's the thing — ** | Certain organisms incorporate rare amino acids like selenocysteine (the 21st amino acid) or pyrrolysine (the 22nd).
+So ** |

 Conclusion

 Proteins, the workhorses of the cell, owe their diversity and versatility to the simple yet powerful concept that they are assembled from subunits called amino acids.
-Which means the unique side chains of these twenty standard building blocks, coupled with the precise order dictated by the genetic code, determine how a protein folds, where it acts, and how it interacts with other molecules.
+Day to day, the unique side chains of these twenty standard building blocks, coupled with the precise order dictated by the genetic code, determine how a protein folds, where it acts, and how it interacts with other molecules.
 Mastery of amino acid chemistry not only illuminates the fundamentals of biology but also fuels innovation in medicine, biotechnology, and beyond.

 Expanding the Toolkit: Non‑Canonical and Engineered Amino Acids